Alioun/yt-playlist-tools/README.md

 - Show playlist names
 - cache added videos locally so the same video isn't getting added multiple times
 - automatic build and push to addons store
+- attach more reliably to youtubes fucked up SPA (not always attaching correctly when opening from external for example)